celineabra/Graduate-Project/Week 3/CY/readme.txt

-this folder contains data sets segregated by income level and region, extracted from our database. the 20yr folder contains data that includes the year 2024, which some countries don't have the 20yr dataset (no Year 2024) folder contains data except for the year 2024 in both folders, there are files prefixed with "basic_stats_" which contain basic stats about the associated data set
+this folder contains data sets segregated by income level and region, extracted from our database.

+the "20yr dataset" folder contains data extracted from our database, filtered by region or income level the "20yr dataset (no Year 2024)" folder contains the same data except for the year 2024, as some country entries don't have 2024 data in both folders, there are files prefixed with "basic_stats_" which contain basic stats about the numeric columns in the associated data set eg percent of the column that is NaN, mins, maxes, standard deviation, et al.

-the views folder contains sql queries that are intended to be used as views in our database, when accessed via sqlitestudio
+the "views" folder contains sql queries that are intended to be used as views in our database, when accessed via sqlitestudio, to extract data along themes such as region or income level
+	the "no 2024" folder inside "views" contain the same queries but with an additional restriction to not extract year 2024

-the code folder contains the juptyer notebooks that created these files
+the "code" folder contains the juptyer notebooks that created these files

-these two files (also located in "20yr dataset (no Year 2024)") have been cleaned of all columns that have any nulls:
+these two files (copied from "20yr dataset (no Year 2024)") are alternative "cleaned" datasets, and are not our main data sets. they have had all columns with at least one NaN removed, leaving nearly 200 features available to use for analytics. all countries in each file have a full 20 years' worth of data (20 rows per country).
-Group1Data_20years_northamerica_NoNaNColumns(198).csv
-Group1Data_20years_southasia_NoNaNColumns(239).csv
+	Group1Data_20years_northamerica_NoNaNColumns.csv
+	Group1Data_20years_southasia_NoNaNColumns.csv